 Linkages Mentor Program

-Mentors and mentees are expected to attend Linkages Core Workshops, and social events/activities in addition to meeting occasionally during the semester with one of the Linkages Interns.
-Through participation in Linkages, students can expect personalized attention, academic advising, career support, and community building.
+The Linkages team consists of student leaders who serve as mentors.
+Mentors and mentees attend Linkages Core Workshops, and social events/activities in addition to meeting occasionally during the semester with one of the Linkages Interns.
+Through participation in Linkages, students receive personalized attention, academic advising, career support, and community building.

 224 Anderson Student Center

 Students can apply to be mentors in the spring before the academic year ends.
 Application will be posted in February in student employment.

 Incoming first-year students can apply to be a mentee in the summer before the academic year starts.
 Application will be posted in May on our website.